OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 To move from the previous Activation Code (AAA in this text) to the new Activation Code (BBB in this text), follow these steps:

-1. Pause all deployments to Production.
-Development activities in other environments can continue.
+1. Pause all development activities and deployments.
+Close all apps in Service Studio.

 1. For all environments, backup the license file for the Activation Code AAA.